dwreeves/dbt_linreg/README.md

 ### Is the `group_by=[...]` argument like categorical variables / one-hot encodings?

-No. You should think of the group by more as a [seemingly unrelated regressions](https://en.wikipedia.org/wiki/Seemingly_unrelated_regressions) implementation than as a categorical variable implementation.
-It's running multiple regressions and each individual partition is its own `y` vector and `X` matrix.
+No. The `group_by` runs a linear regressions within each group, and each individual partition is its own `y` vector and `X` matrix.
 This is _not_ a replacement for dummy variables.

 ### Why aren't categorical variables / one-hot encodings supported?